 Net sales constitute gross sales (net of actual and estimated returns and deductions for promotions) and shipping revenue.
 Net sales include our store sales and our ecommerce sales.
-Net sales are allocated between store and ecommerce based on the location where the sale is fulfilled, which does not always represent where the customer originated the sale.
+Net sales are allocated between store and ecommerce based on the location where the customer originated the sale.
 We record the sale of gift cards as a current liability and recognize revenue when a customer redeems a gift card.
 Additionally, the portion of gift cards that will not be redeemed ("gift card breakage") is recognized in net sales after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption data.